Neurologic-like symptoms and conditions of Cervical Spine Instability

 NOTE: Destabilization of C0-C1 or C1-C2 joints can lead to extremes of upper cervical instability with severe life-threatening neurologic sequelae and consequences that necessitate surgical consult.
-On several occasions we have stopped a person in the middle of a motion x-ray examination because of how severe the instability was on the exam.
-People with serious symptoms after head or neck trauma including dysarthria (motor speech disorder), diplopia (double vision), dysphagia (swallowing difficulties), drop attacks, paraesthesias or weakness in the limbs (especially the legs) should seek surgical consultation.
+On several occasions, we have stopped a person in the middle of a motion x-ray examination because of how severe the instability was on the exam.
+People with serious symptoms after head or neck trauma include dysarthria (motor speech disorder), diplopia (double vision), dysphagia (swallowing difficulties), drop attacks, paraesthesias, or weakness in the limbs (especially the legs) should seek surgical consultation.
 If radiographic analysis confirms significant upper cervical instability, then surgical fusion is performed.
 However, the vast majority of people with a myriad of symptoms do not meet the criteria for surgical fusion.

 Neurologic-like symptoms and conditions of Cervical Spine Instability – a problem of ligament damage and laxity

-In this section we are going to discuss the cervical spine ligaments and their weakness and laxity as a possible cause of the neurologic-like symptoms that you may be suffering from.
+In this section, we are going to discuss the cervical spine ligaments and their weakness and laxity as a possible cause of the neurologic-like symptoms that you may be suffering from.
 We are going to first present research evidence to explain how your neck weakness can be causing the symptoms and conditions highlighted above.

 The definition of ligamentous

 The word ligamentous refers to the “ligaments.”
-Ligaments are the strong connective tissue that hold the cervical spine bones in place.
-“Ligamentous upper cervical instability” refers to damaged, weakened, loose or “lax” ligaments in the C1-C2 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
-“Ligamentous cervical instability” refers to damaged, weakened, loose or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the cervical vertebrae from wandering out of position.
+Ligaments are the strong connective tissue that holds the cervical spine bones in place.
+“Ligamentous upper cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C1-C2 region that are no longer strong enough to prevent the upper cervical vertebrae from wandering out of position.
+“Ligamentous cervical instability” refers to damaged, weakened, loose, or “lax” ligaments in the C3-C7 region that are no longer strong enough to prevent the cervical vertebrae from wandering out of position.
 When the ligaments are no longer strong enough to prevent the bones from sliding on top of each other, the ligaments can then be seen as the main culprit of nerve impingement, herniation of discs, arterial and vein compression, and other challenges that lead to the symptoms and conditions of the neurologic and neurologic-type symptoms that many people we see with a long history of neck problems suffer from.

 In our opinion, cervical instability, especially ligamentous upper cervical instability, is the missing structural cause and/or co-morbidity for many chronic disabling symptoms and diagnoses.

-The degenerative, acute and hereditary factors in ligament injury.
+The degenerative, acute, and hereditary factors in ligament injury.